Amantaka: History

 The opening ceremony in September 2009 was attended by several important Laotian government officials, including the Minister of Information and Culture (Mounkeo Oraboun), Minister to the President's Office (Soubanh Srithirath), Minister to the Prime Minister's Office (Cheuang Sombounkhanh), the president of the Aman Resorts group and various senior officials and businessmen.
 The building dates to the French colonial period in the early twentieth century.
 The building was bought by Aman Resorts and was managed by an Australian, Gary Tyson, who served as General Manager from 2009 - October 2015.

-The current General Manager is Donald Wong, who took over from Livio Ranza on the 26th October 2016.
-Donald worked at Amansara, Amankora and Aman New Delhi from 2006 for 5 years in the sales, and marketing and operational areas.
-Prior to his return to Aman, Donald worked in Hong Kong, with Mandarin Oriental, and most recently, in Thailand.
+The current General Manager since September 2022 is Tshewang Norbu, after Donald Wong and Livio Ranza.

+Growing up in Bhutan, also a Buddhist country, Tshewang Norbu started working for Aman in 2001 at Amanusa (Indonesia), then Amandari, Amankila, and Amankora (Bhutan), before integrating Amantaka.

 In 2010 the hotel was featured by the American luxury travel magazine, Condé Nast Traveler on both their Asian and Asian and Australasian "Hot List"s.

 Architecture

-The hotel is located in a French Indochinese colonial building, characterised by its low height and extensive width, containing many pilasters to support the roof.
+The hotel is located in a French Indochinese colonial building, constructed between 1901 and 1910, characterised by its low height and extensive width, containing many pilasters to support the roof.
 It is set in gardens and is painted in white with a red-orange roof.
 The hotel name, Amantaka, is derived from the Sanskrit word aman meaning "peace" and the word taka, meaning "teacher of the Buddha".